-(i) It helps in settlement of accounts among the partners on the basis of more reliable accounting

-- records. - (ii) It protects the interest of minors, sleeping partners/partners who are not involved in day to day operations, and keeps a check on persons who are working on behalf of others. - (iii) It helps in partnership firms for settlement of goodwill at the time of admission, retirement and death of partners.
+- (i) It helps in settlement of accounts among the partners on the basis of more reliable accounting records. - (ii) It protects the interest of minors, sleeping partners/partners who are not involved in day to day operations, and keeps a check on persons who are working on behalf of others. - (iii) It helps in partnership firms for settlement of goodwill at the time of admission, retirement and death of partners. - (iv) It enables firm to get loans from banks, financial institutions as they rely on audited accounts of firm.

-Due to these advantages, even the entities which are not under any statutory obligation of statutory audit get their accounts voluntarily audited to get the underlying befits.
+Due to these advantages, even the entities which are not under any statutory obligation of statutory audit get their accounts voluntarily audited to get the underlying benefits.